aristanetworks/avd-workshops/workshops/avd.md

 # Arista CI Workshop

-In this workshop, we will leverage open source tools to build a network CI pipeline for configuration development, deployment, documentation and validation.
-This will enable us to manage our network environment as code.
+This workshop will leverage open-source tools to build a network CI pipeline for configuration development, deployment, documentation, and validation.
+In addition, the open-source tooling enables us to manage our network environment as code.

-This section will cover:
+This section will cover the following:

 - Arista Validated Designs (AVD) Ansible Collection
 - Network Data Models